exlaw/exlaw.github.io/_pages/about.md

   <p>Previously, I was a research intern at <a href="https://machinelearning.apple.com/">Apple's AIML Group</a>, where I worked under the supervision of Dr. <a href="https://openreview.net/profile?id=~Meng_Cao2">Meng Cao</a>.</p>

   <p>Additionally, I was serving as a Visiting Scholar at <a href="https://misc-lab.cse.cuhk.edu.hk/people/">CUHK MISC Lab</a>, working under the supervision of Prof. <a href="https://www.cse.cuhk.edu.hk/irwin.king/home">Irwin King</a> (ACM Fellow, IEEE Fellow).</p>

+  <p><strong>Welcome to collaborate!</strong> If you're interested in research collaboration on LLM watermarking, LLM alignment, or other NLP topics, please feel free to contact me.</p>
 </div>

 <h1 class="section-heading"><span>⭐ Research Highlights</span></h1>